phonometrica/phonometrica/docs/scripting/plugins.rst

         ]
     }

-The ``type`` field is required and indicates that this file is a query protocol.
+The ``type`` field is required and indicates that this file is a coding protocol.
 The ``name`` field corresponds to the name of the grammar, as it will be seen by the user, and ``version`` is an optional field which corresponds to the version of the protocol.

 Next, the ``field_separator`` is an optional attribute which indicates the separator to be used between fields.
 In this case, it is an empty string,